taskcluster/taskgraph/docs/index.rst

 =========

-Taskgraph is a Python library to generate `DAGs`_ of tasks for `Taskcluster`_, Mozilla's `CI`_ service.
+Taskgraph is a Python library to generate `DAGs`_ of tasks for `Taskcluster`_, the task execution framework which underpins Mozilla's `CI`_.
 The nodes of the DAG represent tasks, while the edges represent the dependencies between them.

 Taskgraph is designed to scale to any level of complexity.
 From a handful of tasks, to the over 30,000 tasks and counting that make up Firefox's CI.